sassoftware/sasoptpy/doc/guide/models.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A new model can use existing variables.
 The typical way to include a variable
-is to use the :func:`Model.include` method:
+is to use the :meth:`Model.include` method:

 .. ipython:: python